 The company is changing decisions, intake, measurement, and operating rhythms, not just workflows.

-AI Catalyst helps teams move from tool rollout to workflow infusion faster, and helps later-stage teams strengthen what is already starting to work.
+AI Catalyst helps teams move from tool rollout to workflow infusion faster, and helps teams further along the journey strengthen what is already starting to work.

 Score each question from 1 to 5 based on what is most true in your organization today.
-You'll see what stage you're in, what pattern is holding you back, and what has to change next.
+You'll see what phase of the journey you're in, what pattern is holding you back, and what has to change next.

 This is where AI Catalyst helps teams shorten time to value.